 Obedience training is necessary to make the most of your relationship with your furbaby.
 When your pup behaves well, you can do so much more together, from exploring new places to meeting new people and other furbabies.
 As a result, your puppy will be happier, more relaxed and healthier than if they were confined to the house due to poor behavior.
 Also, with obedience training, you'll enjoy greater peace within the home.

 Teach them while they're young to build a good foundation for life — and keep practicing regularly so they don't forget what they learned.
 You'll be amazed at what your furbaby can do!

 Furbo Dog Camera is here to help you train and make the process fun for both you and your puppy.
 With Furbo, you can keep an eye on your furbaby when you're at work, out with friends or anywhere miles away from home.
 You can watch their behavior from your smartphone to see areas that might need improvement.
 Similarly, you can reward or comfort your pup while you're away by easily dispensing treats from Furbo.
 All you need to do is press a button on your phone and Furbo will toss a treat to your furbaby following a clicking sound.
-It's perfect for training!
+It's perfect for obedience training!
 The best part is, you get to watch your pup react to Furbo and catch or chase the treat.

 Also, you can give commands through the microphone to continue with training sessions at any time of the day, no matter where you are.
 On lunch break at work?
 Why not practice sitting with your furbaby to keep them stimulated and engaged throughout the day?
 They'll look forward to their tasty reward.
 Let Furbo Dog Camera help you teach commands and build a deeper bond with your furbaby.
-Visit Furbo online to learn more or buy Furbo Dog Camera today!
+Visit Furbo online to learn more about the Furbo Dog Camera today!